joerischasfoort/money-macro/_posts/2020-3-16-covid-19-euro-crisis.md

 ---
 layout: post
-title: How banks make money
+title: How Covid-19 will impact the Euro
 ---
 *By Joeri Schasfoort*

 In 2011, the Eurozone was almost broken up in a period of time that came to be known as the Euro crisis.
 Now, with Europe being at the centre of a new major Covid19 outbreak, economists and investors are wondering whether it will trigger a new Euro crisis.
 Will the Eurozone crumble and will the Euro currency disappear when the smoke clear?

 ### Further reading